-YEAR 3 - MEDIUM-TERM OVERVIEW Half term / Key question: Topic In this unit of work, pupils learn Autumn 1 How can we be a good friend?
+YEAR 3 - MEDIUM-TERM OVERVIEW Half term / Key question: Торіс In this unit of work, pupils learn Autumn 1 How can we be a good friend?
 Relationships Friendship; making positive friendships, managing loneliness, dealing with arguments PoS refs: R10, R11, R13, R14, R17, R18 how friendships support wellbeing and the importance of seeking support if feeling lonely or excluded R10 how to recognise if others are feeling lonely and excluded and strategies to include them R14 how to build good friendships, including identifying qualities that contribute to positive friendships R11 that friendships sometimes have difficulties, and how to manage when there is a problem or an argument between friends, resolve disputes and reconcile differences R17 how to recognise if a friendship is making them unhappy, feel uncomfortable or unsafe and how to ask for support R13/R18 Autumn 2 What keeps us safe?
-Health and wellbeing Keeping safe; at home and school; our bodies; hygiene; medicines and household products PoS refs: H9, H10, H39, H40, H43, H44, R25, R26, R28, R29 how to recognise hazards (including fire) that may cause harm or injury and what they should do to reduce risk and keep themselves (or others) safe H39 how to help keep their body protected and safe, e.g. wearing a seatbelt, protective clothing and stabilizers Add Protective behaviours here that their body belongs to them and should not be hurt or touched without their permission; what to do and who to tell if they feel uncomfortable R25/26 PB how to recognise and respond to pressure to do something that makes them feel unsafe or uncomfortable (including online) R28/29 PB how everyday health and hygiene rules and routines help people stay safe and healthy (including how to manage the use of medicines and take them correctly, such as for allergies and asthma, and other household products, responsibly) H9/H10/H40 how bacteria and viruses can affect health and that some diseases can be prevented by vaccinations and immunisations H9/H10 how to react and respond if there is an accident and how to deal with minor injuries (basic first aid) e.g. scratches, grazes, burns H33 what to do in an emergency, including calling for help and speaking to the emergency services H44
+Health and wellbeing Keeping safe; at home and school; our bodies; hygiene; medicines and household products PoS refs: H9, H10, H39, H40, H43, H44, R25, R26, R28, R29 how to recognise hazards (including fire) that may cause harm or injury and what they should do to reduce risk and keep themselves (or others) safe H39 how to help keep their body protected and safe, e.g. wearing a seatbelt, protective clothing and stabilizers Add Protective behaviours here that their body belongs to them and should not be hurt or touched without their permission; what to do and who to tell if they feel uncomfortable R25/26 PB how to recognise and respond to pressure to do something that makes them feel unsafe or uncomfortable (including online) R28/29 PB how everyday health and hygiene rules and routines help people stay safe and healthy (including how to manage the use of medicines and take them correctly, such as for allergies and asthma, and other household products, responsibly) H9/H10/H40 how to react and respond if there is an accident and how to deal with minor injuries (basic first aid) e.g. scratches, grazes, burns H33 what to do in an emergency, including calling for help and speaking to the emergency services H44